naman1512/Fiscal-JRD/README.md

-# Fiscal - Financial SaaS Application Prototype
+# Smae - Financial SaaS Application Prototype

-Fiscal is a financial SaaS application prototype developed by JRD Consultancy.
+Smae is a financial SaaS application prototype developed by JRD Consultancy.
 It aims to connect accountants directly with firms and agencies, providing a dashboard for organizing and tracking financial data efficiently.

 ## Features